 Today’s program is discovering Queen Elizabeth National Park – both from boat and by jeep.
 We expect to see lions, buffaloes, warthogs, hippos, crocodiles, elephants and many more at a close range.
 After the boat cruise ends around 4pm, we will visit the local salt lakes and get an introduction to another piece of Ugandan day to day life.

-After a final Ugandan breakfast, board your plane back home equipped with plenty of great memories and hopefully new friendships.
+After a final local Ugandan breakfast, board your plane back home equipped with plenty of great memories and lots of new friends!

 Or feel free to call us on